shelialia/SwapShot/README.md

 - npm install

 ## Using Docker (Optional)
-To Build the Docker image: docker-compose up
+To Build and Run the Docker containers: docker-compose up Your backend will be running on: http://localhost:8000 Your frontend will be running on: http://localhost:3000 This command will build the images for both the backend and frontend, then start the containers.

-Your backend will be running on http://localhost:8000. and your frontend will be running on http://localhost:3000.
+If you only want to build the images without running them immediately, you can use: docker-compose build

 ## Running the Application Locally (without Docker)
 Once dependencies are installed, you can run the frontend using npm run dev.